The 15 Best Conditioners for the Softest, Most Luxurious Hair, According to Stylists

 Best eco-friendly conditioner: NuMe White Truffle Conditioner

 One of Rahal’s favorite conditioners is from vegan, cruelty-free, and eco-friendly brand NuMe, calling it his “go-to for all types of chemically treated, unruly, or damaged hair.”
 In this white truffle conditioner, bamboo extracts fortify and strengthen strands, while a bevy of exotic natural fatty acids such as olive fruit oil, summer white truffle, and rapeseed oil, blend together to deeply moisturize hair and boost shine to dramatic new levels—the natural way.
-Don’t miss these other eco-friendly products that are available on Amazon.

 Best new conditioner for curly hair: Living Proof Curl Conditioner